Support and Documentation

 This is a detailed instruction guide on how to set up PrintNode on your Raspberry Pi.
 The following guide assumes that you are running the default Raspbian OS and using the Pi's Graphical User Interface.
 It is also possible to install and run the PrintNode Client for Raspberry Pi in headless mode, using just an SSH connection.
 For more details please contact us.

 Before downloading the PrintNode Client, you need to determine which version of Raspbian you are running on your Raspberry Pi.
-PrintNode supports Rasbian Jessie and Raspbian Stretch.
+PrintNode supports Rasbian Jessie, Stretch and Buster.
 To perform the check, open a Terminal window and enter the command below:

 To open the Terminal window, click on the Raspberry icon in the top-left corner of the screen, select Accessories and then Terminal.

 Next, go to the Downloads page and select the appropriate version of the PrintNode Client.
 In order to extract files from the tar.gz archive, navigate to the directory where you downloaded the archive and run the following command in the Terminal window (replacing filename with the name of the tar.gz archive):

 The archive extraction will have created a directory called

 To run the PrintNode Client, enter this directory and run the following command: